 If you will be arriving late (on or after the first day of classes which is (August 10, 2020) please know that our experience shows that late-arriving students have a difficult time catching up academically and a stressful time settling in.
 This may adversely affect your grades and jeopardize your F-1 or J-1 status.
 Culturally and academically, it is expected that students attend all classes, arrive to campus and participate in Orientation activities, and certainly are present and in attendance for the start of the semester.

 OIS cannot give students “permission” to arrive late or write a letter (or update the SEVIS record) indicating a later program start date or late arrival date.
 Although the Customs and Border Protection (CBP) Inspector at the US airport might permit you to enter if you arrive a week past your Program Start Date, we strongly recommend that you do everything to arrive on time.
 If your visa is not approved on time or you will arrive to NC State after August 17, 2020, you must defer your admission.

 If you will arrive after August 10, 2020 (but on or before before August 17, 2020), you must notify and request permission from your academic department and get a letter to show at the U.S. port of entry.

 In general a scanned and printed image of the letter will be sufficient to satisfy CBP.
 The letter should state the following:

-- How late the department is willing to let you start the semester (no later than January 14, 2019).
+- How late the department is willing to let you start the semester.

 - If applicable, that your late arrival will not negatively impact your eligibility for and ability to do your graduate assistantship (TA/RA position).